 Every screen tent—or screen house—sets up a bit differently.
-For those with accordion-type supports and telescoping legs, it’s helpful to first extend the legs before pulling the corners away from each other until you’re able to push up on the center support and lock the tent in place.
+For those with accordion-type supports and telescoping legs, it’s helpful to extend the legs before pulling the corners away from each other until you can push up on the center support and lock the tent in place.

 Q. How long can I expect my screen tent to last?

 A screen tent can last up to 10 years if properly cared for.
 Keep the tent clean, dry the tent before storage, and don’t leave it under sap-dripping trees like pines.

 Bob Vila has been America’s Handyman since 1979.
 As the host of beloved and groundbreaking TV series including “This Old House” and “Bob Vila’s Home Again,” he popularized and became synonymous with “do-it-yourself” home improvement.

 Over the course of his decades-long career, Bob Vila has helped millions of people build, renovate, repair, and live better each day—a tradition that continues today with expert yet accessible home advice.
 The Bob Vila team distills need-to-know information into project tutorials, maintenance guides, tool 101s, and more.
 These home and garden experts then thoroughly research, vet, and recommend products that support homeowners, renters, DIYers, and professionals in their to-do lists.